 What if an accident or illness—or simply the effects of aging—left you unable to tell your doctors what kind of medical treatment you want, or made it impossible to manage your financial affairs?
 No one likes to consider such grim possibilities, but the truth is that almost every family will eventually face this kind of difficulty.
 While medical and financial powers of attorney can't prevent accidents or keep you young, they can certainly make life easier for you and your family if times get tough.

 A power of attorney (POA) is a legal document that gives someone you choose the power to act in your place.
 In case you ever become mentally incapacitated, you'll need what are known as "durable" powers of attorney for medical care and finances.
-A durable power of attorney (DPOA) simply means that the document stays in effect if you become incapacitated and unable to handle matters on your own.
+"Durable" simply means that the document stays in effect if you become incapacitated and unable to handle matters on your own.
 (Ordinary or "nondurable" powers of attorney automatically end if the person who makes them loses mental capacity.)

 With a valid power of attorney, the trusted person you name will be legally permitted to take care of important matters for you—for example, paying your bills, managing your investments, or directing your medical care—if you are unable to do so yourself.